 When my Great Aunt Mary died, we all piled into the Holy Rosary Cathedral in downtown Vancouver.
 The walls were adorned with wooden and brass crucifixes and golden sconces, stained glass windows and priceless art depicting horrific scenes of death and torture and desperation.

-The room filled with the swirling smell of incense again, as the Archbishop of Vancouver trudged down the aisle to the altar.
+The room filled with the swirling smell of incense again, as the Bishop trudged down the aisle to the altar.
 When he finally stood at the front of the room, he reminded us that we were here to see off Mary, and then began to ramble about things that had nothing to do with her.

-Just a few years ago, the very same cousin who broke my heart when he screamed his way through his own baptism, was married in the very same Catholic church he’d been baptised in.
+Just a few years ago, I attended a wedding in the same Catholic church I saw my cousin get baptised in.
 My son was almost two, and I was worried about exposing him to the horrific, scarring imagery that clung to the walls of the facility.
 He appeared sleepy, however, so I took the chance.
-He lay in my arms in the pew as my cousin’s stunning wife walked down the aisle.
-She met my cousin at the altar.
+He lay in my arms in the pew as my friend’s stunning wife walked down the aisle.
+She met him at the altar.
 Expecting them to turn towards each other and take each other’s hands, I was a little taken aback when I saw them kneel.
-There she was, in this gorgeous white gown, kneeling with my cousin.
+There she was, in this gorgeous white gown, kneeling with my friend in submission to an imaginary power.
 I’d never seen anything so sad.

 My little boy’s eyes opened and glanced around the room.
-His face began to fill with terror and just as my cousin and his wife began to pray and give themselves over to a power that doesn’t exist, he burst into tears.
+His face began to fill with terror, and just as my friend and his wife began to pray and give themselves over to God, my little boy burst into tears.
 Godless Dad scooped him up in his arms and left the room as I watched, in utter disgust as these two beautiful people began their amazing lives together on their knees.

 When it was all over, I made my way outside where Godless Dad and my little man were playing in the grass and said, “That was the most demeaning thing I have ever seen.”